splunk/fluent-plugin-splunk-hec/README.md

 #### consume_chunk_on_4xx_errors (bool)

 Specifies whether any 4xx HTTP response status code consumes the buffer chunks.
-If set to false, Splunk will fail to flush the buffer on such status codes.
+If set to `false`, Splunk will fail to flush the buffer on such status codes.
 This parameter is set to `true` by default for backwards compatibility.

 ## About Buffer